plus2/whereuat/README.md

     = whereuat.html_safe

-The helper will insert a smidgeon of javascript (jquery is assumed to be available) that will add a tiny tab on the LHS of each page.
+The helper will insert a smidgeon of javascript that will add a tiny tab on the LHS of each page.

+**Please note** that whereuat requires `jQuery` to be included in your layout or templates already.

 Reload a page from your app and give it a whirl.